autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_avoidance_design.md

 ## Overview of algorithm for avoidance path generation

-### How to pervent shift line chattering that is caused by perception noise
+### How to prevent shift line chattering that is caused by perception noise

 Since object recognition results contain noise related to position ,orientation and boundary size, if the raw object recognition results are used in path generation, the avoidance path will be directly affected by the noise.